polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

 !!!note
     Always use unique keys for each validator to prevent conflicts in block production.

-### Steps to Create a Custom Specification
+### Steps to Create a Custom Chain Specification

 1. Open a terminal and navigate to the root directory of your compiled node template

-2. Export the local chain specification:
+2. Export the local chain specification

     ```bash
     ./target/release/solochain-template-node build-spec --disable-default-bootnode --chain local > customSpec.json